allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 - Variables are __immutable__ by default
 - Built for concurrency in mind

 I decided to rewrite the __same program__ than the one I did in Python and Go.
-The onboarding was a lot harder than with Go.
+The __onboarding was a lot harder__ than with Go.
 As I did with Go, I tried to go cold turkey, but it was too hard: I needed some new concepts specific to Rust like __ownership__ or __lifetimes__ to understand the code I was seeing on StackOverflow.
-So I had no choice but to read the [Rust Book](https://doc.rust-lang.org/book/second-edition/), and it took me two weeks before I could start writing some code (remember that with Go it took me one evening…).
+So I had no choice but to read the [Rust Book](https://doc.rust-lang.org/book/second-edition/), and it took me two weeks before I could start writing some code (remember that with Go it took me one evening).

+But after this first learing curve, I was enjoying writing Rust code, and I'm still enjoying it.
+With Rust, I don't have to trust myself, I just have to __follow the compiler__ and if I do so, it will most likely work if it compiles.
+In the end, this is the main feeling I was looking for when searching for a new backend language.

+Of course, Rust has a lot of __downsides__:
+- It's pretty __new and things are moving very fast__.
+I'm using [futures-rs](https://docs.rs/futures/) and [hyper.rs](https://hyper.rs/)in my project, and finding good documentation was really hard (kudos to the people on irc.mozilla.org#rust-beginners for the help).
+- It forces you to think of things you're not used to when coming from more _high-level_ languages: __how is the memory managed__ (with lifetimes and ownership).
+- Compiler messages are not always straightforward to understand, especially when you're combining futures and their strange long types.
+- Mutability is allowed, so you can get smashed with side effects

+But, it also has a lot of __upsides__:
+- It's __amazingly fast__
+- __Tooling is good__ (cargo, rustfmt)
+- Most of the things are __checked at compile time__
+- You can potentially __do whatever you want with it__, from a browser, to a web app, to some game.
+- Community is welcoming
+- It's backed by Mozilla

+## Wrapping up

+__Go__ is cool but doesn't provide enough type safety for me.
+I would rather stick with __Python__ and it's ecosystem than risking re-writing stuff in __Go__ if I don't need concurrency.
+If I need concurrency I would still not use __Go__ as its lack of type safety will surely hit my back at some point.

+__Rust__ is the perfect candidate for cuncurrency, even if the `futures-rs` crate (this is how we call libs in Rust) is still early stage.
+I suspect that __Rust__ could become the defacto standard for a lot of backend needs in the future.

+At the very least, I think that I've found __my__ perfect backend stack: __Python__ for machine learning and admin scripts, __Rust__ for everything else.